If you have a Business Conduct concern

-No written policy can anticipate all the situations and circumstances to which the policy might apply.
-If you have a question about a Business Conduct Policy, how the policy relates to your job or how a policy may apply to a specific situation, you can go to any of the resources listed in How to Report a Suspected Violation of these Polices section.
+No written principle or policy can anticipate all the situations and circumstances to which the principle or policy might apply.
+If you have a question about a Code of Conduct Principle, how the Principle relates to your job or how a policy may apply to a specific situation, you can go to any of the resources listed in the Employee Obligations and Reporting Principle.

 Saint Paul, MN 55144-1000